How to Plan a Party Menu

 With festivals come gatherings of friends and family and, food- lots of it.
 That’s where it gets tricky.

-How do you plan a menu that pleases the eyes, satiates the taste buds and also serves all types (or as many as you need to) food eaters- from vegetarians to vegans and all in between?
+How do you plan a menu that pleases the eyes, satiates the taste buds and also serves all food preferences from vegetarians to vegans and everything in between?

 Here are some easy tips to create a colorful spread.